webmad0120-1/w5d3/README.md

 - Project and API's showcase
 - Start thinking with your partner the app you will implement in project 2

-# Next - day w5d4

-- ChartJS - micro learning
-- Continue thinking with your partner the app you will implement in project 2
-- Design and / or find the API you want to use
-- File Upload with and without a CDN

 # Goals

 - Practise in class (by yourself) creating a rollercoaster CRUD application